tidymass/tidymass-website/content/en/windows/getting-started.md

 A **project** holds analysis records; a **run** is one execution; a **feature** is a detected signal, not automatically an identified compound.
 Changing parameters affects a new run.
 Use **Settings used for this result** to inspect how a saved result was produced.

 **TidyMass used**, **Computer used** and **Computer total** report different memory quantities.
 A high system total is not necessarily caused by this app.
 After your first run, verify sample counts, missingness, peak shapes and warnings.
 A completed task confirms execution, not scientific validity.

+## Walkthrough: Read a saved workflow result

+{{< tutorial-figure src="/tutorial-images/desktop/workflow-saved.png" caption="Read a saved workflow result.
+Actual macOS preview 0.1.59 regression-test screenshot; example counts are test data.
+Captured on macOS; shared controls are illustrated, not a Windows installation screen." >}}

+1. Read the left-hand stage list first.
+The selected stage is Data exploration; Data cleaning is marked Stale because its upstream input changed.
+Blocked stages still lack an eligible input.
+2. In Displayed dataset, check the run identifier, Samples, Features and Missing values.
+Here 7 of 24 cells are missing, giving 29.17%; this is a matrix-cell percentage, not the percentage of completely missing samples.
+3. Select a saved run and expand Settings used for this result.
+Compare saved results only after checking that their input and parameters answer the same question.
+4. After checking the result, rerun stale dependent stages in order.
+If a stage fails, inspect its first error before changing parameters or repeating the task.